 With instructors trained by First Grandmaster Rhee Ki Ha, and a senior Instructor, who has trained under General Choi Hong Hi, Founder of Taekwon-do, you can be sure that our Taekwon-do is authentic.

 In 2010 our senior Instructor was awarded UK 'Instructor of the Year' by Grandmaster Rhee Ki Ha, and Sport England have invested over £3000 in us.
-We are members of the British Taekwondo Council, the official Sport England recognised NGB Body for Taekwon-do.
+We are members of the British Taekwondo Council, the official Sport England recognised National Governing Body for Taekwon-do.

-If you are interested in the competition side of Taekwon-do, two instructors and one other black belt member have represented England Internationally at European and World level.
-All three brought home medals, one becoming a World Champion in patterns and in sparring.
+If you are interested in the competition side of Taekwon-do, two instructors and two junior black belt members have represented England Internationally at European or World level.
+All brought home medals, one becoming World Champion in patterns and in sparring.
 (NB.
 These are ITF World & European Championships, not association open competitions that call themselves World or European)

 At what age can my child start?
-Children aged 6+ can join.
-Sometimes parents ask if younger children can join and we occasionally take 5 ½ year olds, however, these children usually have parents who are also members.
-5 ½ year olds will be considered on an individual basis and we only have a few places at any one time.
+Children aged 6+ can join, (or 8+ in the Liverpool classes).
+Sometimes parents ask if younger children can join and we occasionally take 5½ year olds, however, these children usually have parents who are also members.
+5½ year olds will be considered on an individual basis and we only have a few places at any one time.
 If you want your child to achieve black belt and continue Taekwon-Do into adulthood, it is important that they do not start too young.
 Read the article What Age Should a Child Start Martial Arts?

 Can my child and I train together?
 Yes, parents can train with their child at the family classes but you should attend some adult classes too for your own development.

 I’m in my 40s and unfit, am I too old to start?
-No. Many people have achieved black belt in their 50s and beyond, and if you are interested in competition there are veteran categories.
+No. Many people have achieved black belt in their 40's, 50s and beyond, and if you are interested in competition there are veteran categories too.
 Beginners aren’t expected to have a high level of fitness, this builds up over time.
 Our members come in all shapes and sizes.

 Why didn't you reply to my email?
 I did!
 Check your junk mail.
 If you've left a voicemail message and not had a reply, please call again or email as sometimes numbers left in messages can be hard to distinguish.

 When can I start?
 New students are always welcome.
-Please phone or email before coming, so we can look out for you.
+Please email before coming, so we can look out for you.
 (See classes for venue details)